chrisruis/MutTui/docs/README.md

 ## Basic usage

-To calculate the mutational spectrum of an input alignment and tree run:
+To calculate a mutational spectrum, 4 files are needed: 1) sequence alignment in fasta format, 2) phylogenetic tree in newick format, 3) reference genome in fasta format, 4) conversion from alignment position to genome position (two tab-separated columns with no header, the first column contains the alignment position and the second column contains the corresponding genome position).
+Collect these files and then run:

 ```
 mkdir muttui_out